-- embedding more effective practice around feedback.
+- embedding more effective practice around teaching and learning and feedback.
 EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
 Activities will focus on building life skills such as confidence, resilience, and socialising.
 Disadvantaged pupils will be encouraged and supported to participate.